 Use the tables below to identify the individuals to be assigned as key staff for the proposed program: program manager, administrative staff, data analyst and cultural representative.
 Include copies of resume and certifications for each individual.

-Key staff position: Prog Key staff position: Program Manager
+Key staff position: Program Manager

-Name: Name:
+Name:

 Title in organization:

-Number of hours comm nitted to the program: hours per week
+Number of hours committed to the program: hours per week

 Key roles and responsibilities to fulfill

 Qualifications, including background, degree and skills

 Relevant experience and trainings